Gardening Answers Knowledgebase

 Another issue is that the metal containers will probably heat up quickly, meaning that your plants might need more attentive watering.

-Los Angeles Cooperative Extension offers the following information, in an article on trace elements and urban gardens.
+Los Angeles County Cooperative Extension offers the following information, in an article on trace elements and urban gardens.
 Excerpt:

 I certainly don't think you want to grow vegetables in a cadmium-laced container.
 In situations where there is any doubt about safety, I would recommend growing ornamental plants in the tubs, and growing edibles in untreated wood or clay pots.